mgirlich/jsontools/tests/testthat/_snaps/json_unnest_wider.md

 # json_unnest_wider can wrap scalars

     Issue when extracting key `a`
-    * Cannot combine JSON array/object with scalar values. i Use `wrap_scalars = TRUE` to wrap scalars in an array. i Use `ptype = character()` to return result as text.
+    * x Cannot combine JSON array/object with scalar values. i Use `wrap_scalars = TRUE` to wrap scalars in an array. i Use `ptype = character()` to return result as text.